pirasterize/sonata-form-builder/README.md

 ```

-In order to have on the list of blocks the Form Builder Block available on a page put on your configuration the follow line :
+6. In order to have on the list of blocks the Form Builder Block available on a page put on your configuration file (app/config/sonata/sonata_block.yml) the follow line :

 ``` yml